Top 20 employee performance metrics to track

 3. What are the four key performance indicators?

 Four key performance indicators that apply to most jobs are: Productivity, task management, team performance, and project success.
 They are known as quantitative metrics, which are objective, numerical measurements that track and analyze data by comparing results.
-They provide clear insights into employee performance.
+They provide clear insights into employee progress and performance.

 4. Why do I need employee performance metrics?